 Flat positions (1G and 1F)

-A flat welding position is very easy to perform, and it can be learned within a short period of time.
-It is also known as the down-hand position, as it involves welding on the top side of the joint.
+A flat welding position is effortless to perform, and it can be learned in a short timeframe.
+It is also known as the downhand position, as it involves welding on the top side of the joint.
 The molten metal is drawn down into the joint, making it a fast and easy welding process.
-Number 1 is used to represent flat welding, indicating the first welding positions.
+Number 1 is used to represent flat welding, indicating the first welding position.
 G and F represent groove and fillet welding.

 Horizontal position (2G and 2F)